 Sedimentation (DORN EFFECT)

 Sedimentation potential is opposite to that of electrophoresis.
 It is an electrokinetic phenomenon.
-Through colloidal Solutions are fairly stable, if they are kept for a long time under the influence of gravity the particles start moving downward.
+Colloidal Solutions are fairly stable, if they are kept for a long time under the influence of gravity the particles start moving downward.
 It is a very slow process, the heavier particles get distributed downward and the lighter particles upward.
 Such movement & distribution of colloidal particles under the influence of gravity is known as sedimentation.
-The potential difference developed between the lower layer and the upper layer is known as sedimentation potentials.
+The potential difference developed between the lower layer and the upper layer is known as sedimentation potential.
 The effect was observed by Dorn, hence it is known as Dorn Effect at different layers.
 Introducing suitable electrodes at different layers.

 The potential developed when a colloidal solution is forced to pass through a porous membrane or capillary is known as streaming potential.